 By the 1950s, the Town House above had become a shoe shop and its owners, The Pool family, were the last private keyholders of Royston Cave.
-The cave was Grade I listed by English Heritage in 1964 and leased from the then owners by Royston Urban District Council, who installed railings and electric lighting.
-In 1969 management was instructed to Royston and District Local History Society who oversaw the cave’s operation and provision of guides.
+In 1964, the cave was leased by Royston Urban District Council, who installed railings and electric lighting.
+In 1969, management was instructed to Royston and District Local History Society who oversaw the cave’s operation and provision of tour guides.

 Royston Cave is owned and managed by Royston Town Council.
-Responsibility for the cave's maintenance, conservation, visitor experience and daily operation is entrusted with the manager, who reports to a Council sub-committee.
+Responsibility for the cave's maintenance, conservation, visitor experience and daily operation is entrusted with the Cave Manager.

 The Royston Cave Trust Fund is a registered charity.
 The objects of the Royston Cave Trust Fund are (1) to maintain, repair, restore, preserve and conserve Royston Cave for the benefit of the public, (2) to advance education.

 The Royston Cave Trust Fund provide Royston Cave with vital funding for facilities, research, and conservation.
-Its board is comprised of 9 trustees including Councillors, members of Royston and District Local History Society and the manager of Royston Cave.
+Its board is comprised of 9 trustees.

 Charity no. 1092953